 After looking at several backpacker-ready vans, we felt stuck.
 Many of these vans were beat up, with high mileage, and quite old.
 The prices were too high.
-Half of our meet ups were cancelled last minute because “the van was just purchased by another backpacker.”
+Half of our meetups were canceled last minute because “the van was just purchased by another backpacker.”
 The frenzy was on.
 Instead of buying a campervan from a backpacker, we changed direction and took another approach.
 We decided that whatever we purchased, we would preferably sell to a local at the end of our stay.
 We settled on a station wagon that could also sleep us comfortably.
-The seats folded completely flat, large enough for two to sleep in the back.
-Not only was it discreet it saved us heaps on gas.
+The seats fold completely flat, large enough for two to sleep in the back.
+Not only was it discreet it saved us heaps of gas.
 With lots of storage space available in the trunk, we packed it up, and hit the road in our new New Zealand car!

 When to Buy vs. When to Rent

 Buying and selling a campervan takes time and effort.
 While it is possible to get lucky, allocate at least two weeks for the purchase and sale of the vehicle.
 It should take three to four days to buy a campervan, and may take over a week to sell it.
 The main deciding factor on buying vs. renting is the length of stay.
 We believe buying is only worth the investment if staying longer than two months.
 If money is lost when selling it will usually be less than the cost of a rental.
 There are some risks with buying a campervan.
 Managing maintenance issues and potential breakdowns that cost time and money and potentially having trouble selling the campervan.